vesoft-inc/nebula/docs/get-started.md

 **Prerequisite Tools**

-Nebula Graph is written in C++14, so it requires a complier supporting C++14 features.
+Nebula Graph is written in C++14, so it requires a compiler supporting C++14 features.

 3rd-party Libraries